Investigation of the monopole magneto-chemical potential in spin ices using capacitive torque magnetometry: Results

-A phenomenological single-unit-cell model is used to map out the evolution of magnetic phases as a function of field orientation for a given field strength.\cite{SM} In this model, the sinusoidal torque curves are generated by explicitly calculating the torque response for one 16-site cubic unit cell for the different spin textures shown in Fig.\ref{Fig1:data}(b)-(d) (solid curves) and intermediate mixed textures (dashed curves).
+A phenomenological single-unit-cell model is used to map out the evolution of magnetic phases as a function of field orientation for a given field strength.
+In this model, the sinusoidal torque curves are generated by explicitly calculating the torque response for one 16-site cubic unit cell for the different spin textures shown in Fig. \ref{spinconfig} (solid curves in Fig. \ref{Fig2-1:data} (c) and (d)) and intermediate mixed textures (dotted curves in Fig. \ref{Fig2-1:data} (c) and (d)).
 These curves provide an objective way to determine the half-way point of each of the transitions.
-Based on a comparison of the model curves and the data, the (2:2)$_0$ is the only stable phase in the \hkl(001) plane, except near the \hkl<110> directions when all $\beta$-spins flip and the net magnetization sharply rotates by 90\degree.
-At low field with the (3:1) states energetically out of reach, hysteresis appears around this transition, which is a clear sign of glassy behavior\cite{SM}.
+Based on a comparison of the model curves and the data, the (2:2)$_0$ is the only stable phase in the \hkl(001) plane, except near the \hkl[110] and the \hkl[-110] directions when all $\beta$-spins flip and the net magnetization sharply rotates by 90\degree.
+At low field with the (3:1) states energetically out of reach, hysteresis appears around this transition, which is a clear sign of glassy behavior (see Fig. \ref{Fig2-1:data}(a) and the Supplementary Notes 1 and 5).

 For the rotation within the \hkl(1-10) plane all three spin textures show appreciable angular stability against misalignment of the field (see Fig. \ref{Fig2-1:data} (b) and (d)).
 While this may not be surprising for the (2:2)$_0$ and (3:1) phases, we find the (2:2)$_X$ phase to be strikingly stable around the [110] direction, especially in small applied fields.
-Although a single-unit-cell model is not adequate to describe the long-range antiferromagnetic alignment of the $\beta$-spins of this phase, its stability indicates that a long-range ordered phase is present around this crystallographic direction, rather than a transient domain state as observed in the \hkl(001) plane.
-[We provide field-angle phase diagrams in the Supplemental Materials \cite{SM}.]
-A way to visualize the surprising anisotropy in (2:2)$_X$ stability between the two rotation planes, is to imagine that the (2:2)$_X$ phase resides on a saddle point in the energy landscape, while it is quite robust against misalignment in the \hkl(1-10) plane, any misalignment of the field towards the cubic directions will almost instantaneously destroy this phase.
-The experimental observation of the (2:2)$_X$ phase is extremely sensitive to field misalignment, the high sensitivity of the CTM technique and the $<1\degree$ accuracy of the polished crystal faces proved critical for our measurements.
+Although a single-unit-cell model is not adequate to describe the long-range antiferromagnetic alignment of the $\beta$-spins of this phase, its stability indicates that a long-range ordered phase is present around this crystallographic direction, rather than a transient domain state as observed in the \hkl(001) plane rotation (Fig. \ref{Fig2-1:data}(a) and (c)).
+[For field-angle phase diagrams, see Supplementary Figure 2.]